Tianjian94/tgao0055_major-assignment_tut-1/README.md

 In the beginning, I set up the number of wave(5); limite the height of the wave; define the point of the wave(10); and set up noiseSeed to Control of Perlin noise effects in waves.

 ![2](assets/3.png)
+In this stage, I use drawWave function to generate dynamic wave effect.
+Through perlin noise and  colour gradients to generate  natural undulation effects for each layer of waves.